03060_000_011Questions of general gospel interest answered for guidance, not as official statements of Church policy.

 What do we know concerning why the gospel authors wrote their accounts of Jesus—especially if they knew the Church would soon become apostate?

 The four gospels have been described as passion narratives with long biographical introductions.
-In a sense, this caricature oversimplifies the nature of the gospels, but it does point up the essential fact that their central message was the death and , assistant professor of ancient scripture, Brigham Young Universityresurrection of Jesus.
-This key message underscores their purpose.
+In a sense, this caricature oversimplifies the nature of the gospels, but it does point up the essential fact that their central message was the death and resurrection of Jesus.
+This key message underscores their purpose. , assistant professor of ancient scripture, Brigham Young University

 Among the early Christian writings that still exist are a number of so-called gospels whose messages are quite different from those of the gospels in the New Testament.
 Whereas the four gospels focus on the death and resurrection of Jesus, these other apocryphal writings feature Jesus either as a great miracle worker or as a teacher of hidden wisdom, the interpretation of which will give one eternal life.